sirahd/cse481a-18au-website/progress.md

 permalink: /progress/
 ---

+# Week 2
-## Tasks accomplished during the past week
+## Tasks accomplished
-- Formed team and set up team website
+- Formed team and set up team website.

-## Tasks to be accomplshed during the next week
+## Tasks to be accomplshed
-- Finish up Project overview and plan
+- Finished up Project overview and plan.

+# Week 3
+## Tasks accomplished
+- Implemented login/logout functionality and user authentication system with Django.
+- Updated project website to include plan and about pages.

+## Tasks to be accomplished
+- Use [custom Django user model](https://wsvincent.com/django-custom-user-model-tutorial/) for custom data fields.